jianwu21/weed-recognization/README.md

 For the **Color Normaliztion**, I don't think it is neccesary to normalize H, S, V. We just want to decrease the influence of light.
 So may we should use the average of L for every pixel.
 Or just use the H and S for training.

+*Issue*: Should I do normalization for H, S and V, or just V. Or ignore the L

 ### Image normalization

 Make all images including traing set and testing set be in the same scale